rsriniva/JBossDataGrid-Query-Demo/README.md

 ========================
 Author: Isaac Galvan
 Level: Intermediate
-Technologies: CDI, JSF, JPA, EJB, JAX-RS, BV
+Technologies: CDI, jQuery, JAX-RS, Infinispan HotRod
 Summary: The `datagrid-demo-app` shows how JBoss DataGrid can store, remove, retrive and query data using the server memory instead of a database.
 It shows how DataGrid can increase speed and performance of any application.
 Target Product: JBoss DataGrid and JBoss Enterprise Application Platform.